-A small sampling of current projects includes an intensive semester-long undergraduate program on forced migration, a laboratory on moral decision-making, a practitioner-in-residence program, an exploration of humanitarian aid and global health, and a new initiative exploring how faith, citizenship, and a team of students creating programming to promote ethical dialogue on campus.
+A small sampling of current projects includes an intensive semester-long undergraduate program on forced migration, a laboratory on moral decision-making, a practitioner-in-residence program, an exploration of humanitarian aid and global health, and a team of students creating programming to promote ethical dialogue on campus.

 How we work

 The Institute is one of six interdisciplinary institutes at Duke University.
 Rather than being housed in a specific school or department, we collaborate across the entire university, exemplifying Duke’s commitment to cutting-edge teaching and student programs, to faculty excellence, and to making a difference globally.

 The Kenan Institute for Ethics at Duke University began as the Kenan Ethics Program in the fall of 1995 with a five-year grant from the William R. Kenan, Jr. Fund for Ethics.
 It was established in response to philanthropist Frank Hawkins Kenan’s concern about what he perceived to be an increasing lack of ethical standards in public affairs and in business life.
 Mr. Kenan, then a trustee of the William R. Kenan, Jr. Charitable Trust and trustee of the Duke Endowment, and then-Duke President Nannerl Keohane sought to establish a university-based ethics program that would permeate the life of the university and extend into the life of the community and nation.